Buku Khamis

 Buku Khamis (born 24 March 2000) is an Australian rules footballer playing for the Western Bulldogs in the Australian Football League.

 Early life

 Khamis was born in current day South Sudan, and in 2006 at the age of six he and his family moved to Australia as refugees.
 After watching a game at the MCG during his final year of Primary School in 2012, he joined a local team St Albans, playing the game for the first time.
 He made a mark at the club and in 2016 was selected to play for Western Jets in the Under 19 NAB League.

+He has four brothers, one of whom is association football player Amanhom Khamis, who plays as a centre-back for RANS Nusantara in the Indonesian Championship.

 Career

 Although he was overlooked during the 2018 AFL draft, he was selected shortly after as a Category B rookie by the Bulldogs.